 - It is incorporated into the Olympics game.

 - Players are sweating as other sports do.
 Whole bodies are being exercised.

-- Regular training and practices are required in order to play the professional way.
+- Regular training and practices are required to play the professional way.

 - It is a game only suitable to play in the room or basement of a house.

 - No teamwork exists.

 - Everything is miniature, no matter space, table, bats, and balls.

 - No need for a lot of athleticism since the player doesn’t have much movement.